ljoonal/NeosPeeps/README.md

 NeosPeeps is tool that allows for listing your [NeosVR](https://steamcommunity.com/app/740250) friends quickly, without having to actually open the whole game.
 It also has a bunch of other features that you can find below, but that's how the project got it's name.

+Prebuilt downloads can be found from [the project's itc.io page](https://ljoonal.itch.io/neospeeps) or [LJ's git's releases tab](https://git.ljoonal.xyz/ljoonal/NeosPeeps/releases).

 Please note that this app is quite experimental and unofficial.
 Bug reports are welcome!

 ## Features

-All the following functionality, in under 5MB:
+All the following functionality, in under 5MB on windows:

 - Listing your friends, along the sessions that they're focused on.